raeon/orb/README.md

 ```

 ## New syntax
-Orb adds quite a bit of new syntax, most of which are just syntax sugar for longer Lua expressions.
+Orb adds quite a bit of new syntax, most of which is regular syntax sugar.
+The remainder are better described as macros.

 ### Assignment expressions
 This introduces syntax such as `+=` as a shorter version of `= var +`.
 Note that this does not allow you to change multiple variables at once.